fifteenhex/m68kjunk/README.md

 2. Open minicom, set your baud to 9600
 3. Open the transfer methods configuration and update ascii to `ascii-xfr -dsv -l 1`.
    This adds a delay between lines for the mc68ez328 bootloader to catch up.
-4. Open the file transfer menu and send the u-boot SPL `payload.b`
+4. Open the file transfer menu and send the u-boot SPL `payload.b` via ascii
 5. Send `0040000000` to jump to the SPL
 6. Wait for the SPL to boot and start printing CCC..
 7. Open the file transfer menu and send the u-boot binary `u-boot.img`